TL;DR

 - High ticket volumes with low visibility

 Result?
 Support teams end up firefighting.
 Business teams lose time coordinating basic tasks.
 Leadership gets reactive instead of strategic.
-These issues are a clear indication of infrastructure gaps.
+These issues are a clear indication of infrastructure gaps, and highlight the importance of ensuring that support requests are addressed promptly to maintain efficient operations.

 Service delivery is now measured with the same precision as customer experience.
 Internal teams expect speed, transparency, and resolution.
 They want to raise a request, see where it stands, and get notified when it moves.